-Day Spring provides hope to families who seek exceptional care and a loving home for their loved one with intellectual and developmental disabilities.
-We represent a diverse work force and our agency serves people with disabilities across seven Kentucky counties.
-Day Spring celebrates each person's unique background and individuality, taking pride in the unifying mission of being one big family.
+Day Spring provides homes to families who seek exceptional care and joy for their loved one with intellectual and developmental disabilities.
+Our diverse agency serves people with disabilities across the seven Kentucky county region.
+Day Spring takes pride in a unifying mission that celebrates individuality.

-Day Spring staff are committed to discovering creative and innovative approaches to transforming the world for people with developmental disabilities.
-Day Spring employs an enthusiastic team of dedicated, well-trained staff who provide high-quality person-centered supports and services for adults with developmental disabilities.
+Day Spring staff are committed to discovering creative and innovative approaches to transforming the world for people with intellectual and developmental disabilities.
+Our enthusiastic team of dedicated, well-trained staff provide high-quality person-centered supports and services for adults with developmental disabilities.

 Our residential options include: